Congratulations on your admission to CIDSE at ASU!!

 - Research the many financial assistance opportunities that are available to you.
 This site provides all the tools and resources you need to select and apply for financial support.

-- International Applicants: View detailed admit status information for international applicants.
+- International Applicants: View next steps for newly admitted international students.